biomassives/sextosol-blog-theme/docs/_posts/art-statement.md

 date: 2022-12-01T07:00:00.000+00:00
 author: Mary
 featuredimg: "/assets/img/psychedelic-sunday-72.jpg"
-summary: Creating art is the perfect anti-depressant, and in that healing power, I can find myself
+summary: 'Creating art has healing power.
+I find peace, joy and happiness in creating art. '

 ---
 Art makes me happy and brings me extreme joy.
 I have drawn my whole life.
 I get lost in the experience and find that creating art is the perfect anti-depressant, and in that healing power, I can find myself.
 When the waking world leaves me weary, I always find solace getting in the flow of creating art.